Performing a self-audit

 - Access to secured locations such as server rooms should be investigated.
 If, for example, access is granted via key code entry then this should be changed periodically.

-About the author Adesh Rampat has 10 years of experience with network and IT administration.
+Adesh Rampat has 10 years of experience with network and IT administration.
 He is a member of the Association of Internet Professionals, the Institute for Network Professionals and the International Webmasters Association.
 He has also lectured extensively on a variety of topics.

 What did you think of this tip?
 E-mail and let us know.